 - Completed Rackham School of Graduate Studies application

 - Three letters of recommendation (plus English translations if originals are not in English) are required, although up to four are allowed.

 - Sample of written work (examples: a senior thesis or a term paper on a linguistics related topic)

-- English Proficiency Exam (TOEFL) For students whose native language is not English, the Test of English as a Foreign Language (TOEFL) or equivalent evidence of English proficiency is required (see English Proficiency Exam) for details.
+- English Proficiency Exam (TOEFL) For students whose native language is not English and who do not have a degree from an English-medium university, the Test of English as a Foreign Language (TOEFL) or equivalent evidence of English proficiency is required (see English Proficiency Exam) for details.
 We give preference to the TOEFL, among the proficiency exam options.

 For all students (i.e., regardless of whether applicants are external or internal to U-M), application materials go to the Linguistics Admissions Committee, following the normal admissions cycle.